rlawrenc/cosc_304/README.md

 ## Grievances and Complaints Procedures
 A student who has a complaint related to this course should follow the procedures summarized below:
  - The student should attempt to resolve the matter with the instructor first.
 Students may talk first to someone other than the instructor if they do not feel, for whatever reason, that they can directly approach the instructor.
- - If the complaint is not resolved to the student's satisfaction, the student should e-mail the Associate Head, Dr. Warren Hare, warren.hare@ubc.ca.
+ - If the complaint is not resolved to the student's satisfaction, the student should e-mail the Associate Head, Dr. Abdallah Mohamed, undergrad.cs.ok@ubc.ca.

 ## Your Responsibilities
 Your responsibilities to this class and to your education as a whole include attendance and participation.
 You have a responsibility to help create a classroom environment where all may learn.
 At the most basic level, this means you will respect the other members of the class and the instructor and treat them with the courtesy you hope to receive in return.
 Inappropriate classroom behavior may include: disruption of the classroom atmosphere, engaging in non-class activities, talking on a cell-phone, inappropriate use of profanity in classroom discussion, use of abusive or disrespectful language toward the instructor, a student in the class, or about other individuals or groups.